anon-blue/anon.blue/README.txt

 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemi ngsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very wishixiajjdklswooslslla la firearms.
-He is a PTKHKTHTRDLLGDGLFLKGDGLGV,LL;DDFDMLFMMFLDMLMFDLMLFMK-=D
+He is a PTKHKTHTRDLLGDGLFLKGDGLGV,LL;DDFDML     sadasdsadasssssssss ssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss sssssssssssssssssssssssssssss's house.)
-!Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemi ngsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is vsdffsafasd sdf sdfdsfsdfsdf dsfgasdfssdfsdfsfsdfsdiolent felon!
 Please alert the police!
 Thank you! dddkajdk wdwddkdddsdadwdsdddddddddddddddddddddddddddddddddddsdsssssssssssssssssssssssssss